spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-glue-api/install-the-checkout-glue-api.md

 | CheckoutResourcePlugin                  | Check if you get a valid response by sending the `POST https://glue.mysprykershop.com/checkout` request. |
 | OrderRelationshipByOrderReferencePlugin | Check if you get order information from the `orders` resource by sending the `POST https://glue.mysprykershop.com/checkout?include=orders` request. |

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

-To make sure that `OrderPaymentsResourceRoutePlugin` is activated, check if you get a valid response by sending the following request:
+* `OrderPaymentsResourceRoutePlugin` is activated.
+Check if you get a valid response by sending the following request:

 **https://glue.mysprykershop.com/order-payments**